 Tues.
 25th July – The Staple Tors – or Steeple Tors as they were known locally

-We will see Little Steeple Tor and Middle Steeple Tor with its notch where the midsummer sun sets and the majestic rock steeples of Great Steeple Tor on this walk.
-We will walk as far as Roos Tor, time and weather permitting, seeing a PW (Peter Tavy / Whitchurch) boundary stone on the way, one or two famous stonemasons’ marks and some of the 14 “B” pillars – an early action by the Duke of Bedford to preserve the Dartmoor scenery as the stonemasons attacked the tors for granite.
-On returning near the car park, we will see some sett makers’ bankers, where men toiled in the making of granite setts that were used in the cobbled streets of Plymouth and Tavistock.
-We will also mention the Quarrymen’s Path, the founding of Tor Quarry, that became Merrivale Quarry, and a Tale of Two Leats.
+Twenty-five of us gathered at the Ress Jeffreys car park, aided by the Cross of St. George, on a warm, sunny day.
+Before setting off, the Tale of Two Leats was told, with reference to the opening of Tor Quarry in 1876.
+We then walked to Little Steeple Tor with its rock pan and on to Middle Steeple Tor, avoiding the bounteous clitter streams coming down the slope.
+Middle Staple Tor has the notch where the midsummer sun sets when viewed from near the menhir and stone circle at Merrivale.
+Next along the way were the majestic rock steeples of Great Steeple Tor.
+En route to Roos Tor, we saw one of the PW (Peter Tavy / Whitchurch) boundary stones, one of the stonemasons’ marks and some of the 14 “B” pillars – an early action by the Duke of Bedford to preserve the Dartmoor scenery as the stonemasons attacked the tors for granite.
+On returning near the car park, we diverted to see some sett makers’ bankers, where men toiled in the making of granite setts that were used in the cobbled streets of Plymouth and Tavistock.
+We will also mentioned the Quarrymen’s Path and the founding of Tor Quarry again, that became Merrivale Quarry.
+It was to the quarry that sett-making transferred once it was open.
+Fourteen of us had a very convivial lunch afterwards at The Plume of Feathers.

 Sat.
 25th February – Merrivale Antiquities.